 How to download crash logs from Mavic Mini

-In order to download the contain of the Mavic Mini’s “black box” you have to download and install the “DJI Assistant 2 for Mavic” on your Windows or iOS computer.
-You need to connect the MM to your PC using a micro USB cable, but remember first to power ON and only after plug-in the cable (within the first 20 seconds).
-The tool has 3 basic functions, firmware upgrade/downgrade, Log export and Flight simulator.
-In my case the log file had more than 100MB.
+In order to download the content of the Mavic Mini’s “black box” you have to download and install the “DJI Assistant 2 for Mavic” on your Windows or iOS computer.
+You need to connect the MM to your PC using a micro USB cable but remember first to power ON and only after plug-in the cable (within the first 20 seconds).
+The tool has 3 basic functions, firmware upgrade/downgrade, Log export, and Flight simulator.
+In my case, the log file had more than 100MB.

-Anyway, I decided not make any long range flight till I get some feedback from DJI Support about my crash.
+Anyway, I decided not to make any long-range flight till I get some feedback from DJI Support about my crash.
 I sent them all the flight records (log files and camera footage).
 I need a confirmation from them that it is safe to use my Mavic Mini or I should send it back to them for repair or replacement.

 Mavic Mini anti-crash checklist